godfreynolan/jetpacks/readme.md

 ```

 ## Encrypted Shared Preferences
-A new class called `EncryptedSharedPrefsHelper.kt` was created and placed in a new package called `Security`
+A new class called `EncryptedSharedPrefsHelper.kt` was created and placed in a new package called `security`
 ```kotlin
 class EncryptedSharedPrefsHelper(private val context: Context) {